relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   Task processes (Indexing, Term Searching, Rule Evaluation, etc) run asynchronously from each other.
-It may take several task cycles (based on configured ”Run Intervals”) for the end-to-end workflow to complete fully.
+It may take several task cycles (based on configured `Run Interval`) for the end-to-end workflow to complete fully.

 -   Deleting a Trace Rule does not delete any of the corresponding Relativity infrastructure and objects that were created (i.e. dtSearch Index, Saved Searches, Batch Sets).

--   The global dtSearch index “Trace Search Index” (created by Trace application during installation) is supported for ad-hoc searching and will be incrementally built as part of Indexing task.
+-   The global dtSearch index `Trace Search Index` (created by Trace application during installation) is supported for ad-hoc searching and will be incrementally built as part of Indexing task.
 No other dtSearch indexes will incrementally build automatically.